First Republic Bank seized, sold in fire sale to JPMorgan

 Dimon said in a conference call with both reporters and investors that he believed “this part of this (banking) crisis is over.”
 Other midsize banks reported their results last week and the vast majority of them showed deposits had stabilized and profits remained relatively healthy.
 The outlier was First Republic.

+Before this year, First Republic was the envy of the banking industry.
+Its well-appointed branches served warm cookies to its clients — who were almost exclusively the rich and powerful.
+Its bankers lured in wealthy clients with low-cost mortgages and attractive savings rates in order to sell them on higher profit businesses like wealth management and brokerage accounts.
+In return, the wealthy rarely defaulted on their loans and parked substantial sums of money in the bank that could be lent elsewhere.

-Once the envy of the banking industry, First Republic has struggled since the March collapses of Silicon Valley Bank and Signature Bank.
-Investors and depositors had grown increasingly worried about the bank’s large amount of uninsured deposits — that is, deposits above the $250,000 limit set by the FDIC — and exposure to low interest rate loans.
+But that business model of catering to the rich became a liability with the collapses of Silicon Valley Bank and Signature Bank.
+These banks had large amount of uninsured deposits — that is, deposits above the $250,000 limit set by the FDIC.
+As was the case with Silicon Valley Bank and Signature Bank, First Republic clients with large accounts were quick to pull their money at the first sign of trouble.

+“Too many (First Republic) customers showed their true loyalties were to their own fears,” wrote Timothy Coffey, an analyst with Janney Montgomery Scott, in a note to investors.

-A coalition of a dozen banks pulled together a $30 billion funding package for First Republic last month that, for awhile, seemed to stanch the bleeding out of the bank.
-But it became increasingly clear that First Republic was on borrowed time: it needed to find a buyer, or find new forms of funding to replace the deposits that were exiting the bank.
+A coalition of a dozen banks pulled together a $30 billion funding package for First Republic last month that, for awhile, seemed to stanch the bleeding of deposits.
+But it became increasingly clear that First Republic was on borrowed time: it needed to find a buyer, or find new forms of funding to replace the deposits that had left the bank.

 The $30 billion package “bought time when time was needed” for First Republic, said Jeremy Barnum, JPMorgan’s chief financial officer, in a call with reporters.